laynor/spectator-emacs/README.md

 [melpa]:http://melpa.milkbox.net/

 ## Thank yous
-Thanks to Roberto Romero (sildur) for the automatic summary line detection patch!
+Thanks to Roberto Romero (sildur) for the automatic summary line detection patch, and to Petko Bordjukov for his ruby 2.1 compatibility fixes!